-The announcement, and impending construction, of the Rural Institute of Rural Medical and Health Research should provide a critical impetus to establishing the ongoing research credentials of the JPM.
+The announcement, and impending establishment, of the Institute for Rural, Regional and Remote Health and Medical Research should provide a critical impetus to establishing the ongoing research credentials of the JPM.
 The interest, from both practitioners and community members, in research involving the Orange Base Hospital was noted, and this could be harnessed to provide a point of engagement with the local community.